[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 (never married), and Charles Frederick.
 Jacob was a farmer but for a time

-it is alleged he worked in Ohio as foreman at a pipe factory.
-His obituary
+it was alleged by my aunt that he worked in Ohio as foreman at a pipe

 Company near Vera Cruz.
 He was also in partnership with William Kern in